Marinated Tomatoes with Mint

 - Flaky sea salt

-- In a large bowl, toss the cherry tomatoes with the red onion, olive oil, and vinegar.
-Season with salt and let stand, stirring every 5 minutes, to marry flavors, about 20 minutes.
+- In a large bowl, toss the cherry tomatoes with the onion, olive oil, and vinegar.
+Season with salt and set aside at room temperature, stirring every 5 minutes, until the flavors have married, the onions are slightly softened, and the tomatoes have started to release their juices, about 20 minutes.

-- Arrange the heirloom tomato slices on a serving platter and then spoon the cherry tomatoes and dressing over the top.
-Season with pepper and sprinkle with the mint leaves and sea salt before serving.
+- Arrange the tomato slices on a serving platter and then spoon the cherry tomatoes and dressing over the top.
+Season with pepper, sprinkle with the mint leaves and sea salt, and serve at room temperature.